 Regular and punctual attendance at all classes is essential for learning, and lab classes are participation-based.
 Being late for lab will cause significant issues for students as they will miss any pre-lab lectures which cover safety and procedures in detail.
 Laboratory sections will meet on a weekly basis unless specified otherwise.
-(See schedule at the end of the syllabus.
-Note that the Monday sections are meeting on Friday, September 8th, due to the Monday of that week being Labor Day.)
+(See schedule on Canvas.)

-If you are absent for 2 lab periods (more than 10 percent of class sessions), the lab coordinator will issue a written warning of de-enrollment.
-If the absences exceed 20 percent (3 lab periods), the student may be de-enrolled without notice until the course withdrawal date (Nov.
-3) or, after that date, receive an "F" grade.
+According to PLNU policy, if you are absent for 2 lab periods (more than 10 percent of class sessions), the lab coordinator will issue a written warning of de-enrollment.
+If the absences exceed 20 percent (3 lab periods), the student may be de-enrolled without notice until the course withdrawal date (Mar.
+22) or, after that date, receive an "F" grade.
 Note that ALL absences are counted toward this total, even if one of them is your "dropped" lab report score.
+"Excused" absences still count towards this total unless they are made up (see "Late work and making up labs", below).

 If you have unavoidable circumstances that necessitate missing multiple labs, you may need to consider withdrawing from the course (if before the withdrawal date) or requesting an Incomplete from the lab coordinator and finishing the course the following semester.
-Incompletes will be given only in cases of extraordinary hardship, such as an ongoing medical crisis.
-If you are considering asking for an Incomplete, please discuss your situation with the lab coordinator as soon as possible.
+Requests for Incompletes are evaluated on a case-by-case basis and hold strictly to university policy, which allows Incompletes "only on the basis of extraordinary circumstances clearly beyond the student's control."
+Below are some examples:

+Possible justifications for an Incomplete